 What would I study?
 Quick Glance

-Required Courses - The Qur-an: Spirit and Form OR Major Themes in the Study of Qur'an, Biography and Thought: Study of Muhammad, History of Islamic Thought: Classical Age, Context and Ministry, Qur'an: Reading and Transformation, Law Ethics and Society, Religious Thought and Spirituality in Islam, History of Islamic Thought: Modern Age, Care in Community, Open Elective
+Required Courses - Surat al-Baqara: An Introduction to the Quran; Biography and Thought: Study of Muhammad; Islamic Thought in the Classical Age; Context and Ministry; Law, Ethics and Society; Religious Thought and Spirituality in Islam; Islamic Thought through the Modern Age; Care in Community, Open Elective

-Muslim Studies: Social Service Stream - Contextual Education, Mission and Religious Pluralism, Professional Ethics, Integrative Paper, and six electives.
+Muslim Studies: Social Service Stream - Contextual Education, Professional Ethics, Integrative Paper, and six electives.

-Muslim Studies: Spiritual Care Stream - Contextual Education, Supervised Pastoral Education, Mission and Religious Pluralism, Professional Ethics, Integrative Paper, and four electives.
+Muslim Studies: Spiritual Care Stream - Contextual Education, Supervised Pastoral Education, Professional Ethics, Integrative Paper, and four electives.

 Upon completion of the MPS, graduates will: